ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/ContainerQuickstart.rst

 ------------------------

 .. hint::
-   If a ``singularity: command not found`` error message appears in any of the following steps, try running: ``module load singularity``.
+   If a ``singularity: command not found`` error message appears when working on Level 1 platforms, try running: ``module load singularity``.

 Level 1 Systems
 ^^^^^^^^^^^^^^^^^^